Avodart Side Effects

 Not all side effects for Avodart may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to dutasteride: oral capsule liquid filled

-Along with its needed effects, dutasteride (the active ingredient contained in Avodart) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dutasteride (the active ingredient contained in Avodart).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking dutasteride:Rare
+You should check with your doctor immediately if any of these side effects occur when taking dutasteride:Rare

 - Chest pain or discomfort

 - dilated neck veins

 - irregular breathing

 - shortness of breath

 - swelling of the face, fingers, feet, or lower legs